Heather Dewey

 What is the Difference Between a Credit Card and a Debit Card?

 Are you confused about the difference between a credit card and a debit card?
-Don’t worry, you’re not alone!
+Don’t worry; you’re not alone!
 While both types of cards are used to make purchases, there are some key differences between the two.
 In this blog, we’ll break down the similarities, differences and pros and cons between credit and debit cards to help you decide which one is right for you.

 First, let’s talk about how these cards work.